cjordan223/PhishFinder/README.md

    - Select the **dist** folder after clicking **Load Unpacked**.
    - Pin the extension, click login with google and follow the OAuth steps

-## Project Overview

-PhishFinder is a Chrome extension built with Vue.js that reads user emails using OAuth.
-The project is structured to include both the frontend Vue.js application and the backend server.

 ### Key Files and Directories